States Move to Protect Legendary Band Names

 HARRIS: To help those original musicians, Pennsylvania, South Carolina and North Dakota have all passed Truth in Music legislation and Connecticut lawmakers are debating it now.

-Professor JAY ROSENTHAL (George Washington University): To enforce the rights to publicity and rights of trademark that we talk about in relationship to a band's name, one of the individuals has to step forward and do it.
+JAY ROSENTHAL: To enforce the rights to publicity and rights of trademark that we talk about in relationship to a band's name, one of the individuals has to step forward and do it.
 You've got to be the injured party.
 Here we're talking about laws that give local officials the ability to fine, not only the bands that might be the imposter bands themselves, but the venues that promote bands.

 HARRIS: Jay Rosenthal teaches Entertainment Law at George Washington University.
 The Connecticut Truth in Music Bill requires that if a band is going to use the name of a famous rock group it has to have at least one member of the original recording group.
 If the Connecticut bill becomes law, the State Attorney General could seek injunctions to block performances by groups that don't meet these criteria.
 But Rosenthal worries that slight variations between state laws could create confusion.

 ROSENTHAL: What is the standard?
 You know, what does a band have to do to prove that I am the original band?
 You know, whether you want to show them the original records, whether you want to show them your original contracts.
 This would also be why a national law might be a good idea, because then you'll have one standard.

 HARRIS: Ultimately Rosenthal says this music is our culture, and those original artists still left alive to perform it should be enjoying their golden years.
 Herb Reed couldn't agree more, and says the other bands using the name the Platters are hurting both him and the paying public.